koyo-nic/grass-course-veroa/exercises/05_ndvi_time_series/PITCHME.md

 > **Task**:
 >
-> - Display EVI, NIR and QA maps and get info about min and max values
+> - Display EVI, NIR and QA maps and get information about minimum and maximum values
 > - What do you notice?

 ---